mercan26/Assignment-2/README.md

     Calories Burned: 504
     ***************************
     ...
 Data continues for remaining objects...

+Since tracker uses time in hours, you'll have to do some conversions.

  You will have to use your programming knowledge and skills to process the array, using basic JavaScript: control flow statements, equality checks, etc.